CartoDB/mobile-sdk/docs/guides/08-mobile-routing.md

 </div>

-#### Offline Routing
+### Offline Routing

 Offline routing requires a more complicated preparation of your offline map packages, listener events, package initialization, and routing calculation parameters.

-First, you need to initialize a package manager and a listener to download packages.
-View the [PackageManager](/docs/carto-engine/mobile-sdk/05-package-manager/) documentation to find more about offline packages.
+First, you need to initialize a package manager and a listener to download packages, and then download routing map package using this.
+View the **PackageManager** page to find more about it.

-If all required routing packages are downloaded and routing service is ready, you can calculate routing.
+If the required routing packages are downloaded and routing service is ready, you can calculate routing.

-- Create the `PackageManagerValhallaRoutingService` call
+- Create `PackageManagerValhallaRoutingService`

-   Define the `RoutingRequest` with at least two points.
-Start routing with the service and read response as *RoutingResult*.
+- Define `RoutingRequest` with at least two points.

-- Calculate the route with the `calculateRoute` request
+- Calculate the route with the `calculateRoute` request, read response as *RoutingResult*.

-**Note:** This step is identical to the [online routing calculation code](/docs/carto-engine/mobile-sdk/mobile-routing/#online-routing).

 #### Limitations of offline routing

-CARTO Mobile SDK provides two built-in offline routing engines: the legacy routing engine (based loosely on OSRM project) and Valhalla routing engine.
-The legacy routing engine is better optimized for low memory usage and calculation speed, including very large road networks using *Contraction Hierarchy* representation and algorithms.
-As a result, this creates some expected limitations:
+CARTO Mobile SDK provides two built-in offline routing engines: the legacy routing engine is based on **OSRM project** and newer one is using **Valhalla routing engine**.
+The OSRM-based routing engine is better optimized for low memory usage and calculation speed, including very large road networks using *Contraction Hierarchy* representation and algorithms.
+However, this has some expected limitations:

 - Route profile is precalculated and hardcoded in the data.
 For different profiles, such as driving or walking, download different map data packages to accomodate for offline routing
 - Only the fastest route is calculated, there is no shortest route choice
 - There are no alternative routes provided
 - There is no live data in routing, traffic and temporarily closed roads do not appear
+- You have to download whole country package, no custom bounding box area downloads are possible

 Valhalla routing engine is more flexible, but requires more memory and is slower.

-**Note:** Routing does not include live navigation features, such as following a GPS location, initiating automatic recalculations, or guided voice instructions.
-However, these features can be built on top of routing by your device application.
+**Note:** SDK itself does not include live navigation features, such as following a GPS location, initiating automatic recalculations, or guided voice instructions.
+These features can still be built on top of routing by your device application, and our sample apps have code for this.

-#### Offline Packages

-CARTO has created a customized routing package, similar to other offline map packages, that contain **world-wide offline route packages**.
-This routing package includes the corresponding online service for most common profiles, using **osm.car** and **osm.foot** OpenStreetMap data, as the map source.

-- The list of country packages for routing is the same as other offline maps.
-See [Offline Map Packages](https://github.com/CartoDB/mobile-sdk/wiki/List-of-Offline-map-packages) for the full list of offline packages

-- The download size of the offline routing package is significantly larger (10-40% greater) than the size of the corresponding offline map package.
-Car profile packages are considerably smaller than walking packages

-- For Enterprise accounts, offline routing packages can include an extra agreement to include **HERE.com map data**.
-In many countries, especially outside Europe, offline routing packages contain more granular results.
-In addition, HERE includes address data.
-Please [contact us](mailto:sales@carto.com) if you are interested in extra Enterprise mobile features
+To download *Valhalla* routing engine offline packages using `PackageManager`, use `"routing:carto.streets"`  as source ID.
+You can then request list of country packages (we have all countries in the world covered, but some are divided to smaller parts), or use custom bounding box area to download route data for e.g. smaller metropolitan area.

+Note that the routing is very similar to online routing, just the service name is different.
+Following code assumes that you already have `PackageManager` with correct packages, and have downloaded a package.

+{% highlight java %}

+    PackageManagerValhallaRoutingService service =
+                    new PackageManagerValhallaRoutingService(packageManager);

+    // create separate task, as network request is done

+    AsyncTask<Void, Void, RoutingResult> task = new AsyncTask<Void, Void, RoutingResult>() {

+        protected RoutingResult doInBackground(Void... v) {
+            MapPosVector poses = new MapPosVector();
+            poses.add(startPos);
+            poses.add(stopPos);
+            RoutingRequest request = new RoutingRequest(baseProjection, poses);

+            // Routing request is done here:
+            RoutingResult result = service.calculateRoute(request);

+            return result;
+        }

+        protected void onPostExecute(RoutingResult result) {
+            if (result == null) {
+                Log.e(Const.LOG_TAG,"routing error");
+                return;
+            }

+            String routeText = "The route is " + (int) (result.getTotalDistance() / 100) / 10f + "km (" + result.getTotalTime() + " s)";
+            Log.i(Const.LOG_TAG,routeText);

+            // get instruction details
+            RoutingInstructionVector instructions = result.getInstructions();

+            // Remember: Put your operations back on the main thread to change the UI

+            for (int i = 0; i < instructions.size(); i++) {
+                RoutingInstruction instruction = instructions.get(i);
+                Log.d(Const.LOG_TAG, instruction.toString());
+            }

+        }
+    };

+    task.execute();

+{% endhighlight %}